nneoma2017/Musictastic/README.md

-# week-6
+# Musictastic

-In this assignement Overview

-In this assignment,we used the GIPHY API to make a dynamic web page that populates with gifs of our choice.
+An application that uses the GIPHY API to make a dynamic web page that populates with gifs of a user's choice.
 The GIPHY AP, JavaScript, and jQuery were used to change the HTML of your site.